 Sleep apnea is a sleep disorder that occurs when a person’s breathing is interrupted during sleep.
 Figures show that 42 million Americans suffer from sleep-disorder breathing and 1 in 5 people have sleep apnea .
-Not only does covering the head during sleep increases risk of suffocation in persons with sleep apnea, but this habit can also trigger or increase the risk of the common sleep disorder.
+Covering the head while sleeping increases suffocation risk in sleep apnea patients – and can trigger or heighten common sleep disorder risk.
 Why?
 Again, restricted airflow is to blame.

 See also: Best Pulse Oximeter for Sleep Apnea

 The last thing you want while sleeping is to hear noises or face any sort of distraction.
 But, sometimes that’s necessary because it keeps you alive.
 Covers over your head reduce the influence of outside stimuli.
 In turn, you don’t hear some noises or notice any weird smells.
 This can be a bad thing in emergency situations like fire, break-ins, and other scenarios.

 A seemingly innocent and comfortable habit of covering your head in bed can bring forth many risks.
 To avoid these unfortunate scenarios, avoid covering your head while sleeping.
 Your body and brain will love the fresh air, especially if you have a humidifier in your room.

 If adjusting to sleeping without blankets proves difficult for you, start out with covering your head with a light sheet in lieu of the heavy blanket, then slowly work towards no blanket at all.
 The light sheet will offer breathability whilst still offering warmth and comfort.

 Some Alternative Blankets To Ensure Your Head Isn’t Covered While You Sleep- Wearable blankets for adults as well as wearable blankets for kids / babies.